dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/latest-version.md

 1. Resolving `ref()` calls to this model that are "unpinned" (a version is not explicitly specified)
 2. Selecting model versions using the [`version:` selection method](methods#the-version-method), based on whether a given model version is `latest`, `prerelease`, or `old`

-This value can be either a string or numeric (integer or float) value, and must be one of the [version identifiers](resource-properties/versions#v) specified in this model's list of `versions`.
+This value can be a string or a numeric (integer or float) value.
+It must be one of the [version identifiers](resource-properties/versions#v) specified in this model's list of `versions`.

 ## Default